Did Isaiah Prophesy the Virgin Birth of Christ?

 Additionally, Matthew’s inspired interpretation of the passage clearly establishes the miraculous nature of the prediction (Mt.
 1:22-23).
 There is no evidence at all that there was a miraculous birth to a virgin in the days of Isaiah.

-Even the Jewish scholar, Cyrus H. Gordon, who made some of the archaeological discoveries at Ras Shamra, conceded3 that recent archaeological evidence confirms that almah means “virgin” (1953, 106).
+Even the Jewish scholar, Cyrus H. Gordon, who made some of the archaeological discoveries at Ras Shamra, conceded that recent archaeological evidence confirms that almah means “virgin” (1953, 106).

-almah merely signifies a “young woman” was first argued4 by the anti-Christian Jew, Trypho, in the mid-second century A.D.
+The notion that almah merely signifies a “young woman” was first argued by the anti-Christian Jew, Trypho, in the mid-second century A.D (Justin Martyr, 67).

 “The virgin shall conceive”